snapsys/Sentiment-Analysis-from-text-/README.md

             layer_indices -- list of layer indices of your model using which you will extract features.
 In the present case, anything can be given because I hard coded layer indices in the code.
-            AF_data_path -- path for h5 file which should contain temporal features new_transcripts -- boolean, set to 1 if you are using new transcripts, otherwise set to 0 (default) transcripts_dir -- path for transcripts
+            AF_data_path -- path for h5 file which should contain temporal features (-n)--new_transcripts -- boolean, set to 1 if you are using new transcripts, otherwise set to 0 (default) (-tr_dir)--transcripts_dir -- path for transcripts
-            post_string -- data set to be evaluated.
-Can take "train", "test"(default) fold_no -- Cross validation fold number.
+            (-p)--post_string -- data set to be evaluated.
+Can take "train", "test"(default) (-f)--fold_no -- Cross validation fold number.
 Tokenizer will be selected based on this, model_path and arch_file should also be correspong to this fold number